neilchvz/infrastructure-portfolio/automation/production-monitoring/config-reference/alert-naming-convention.md

 ## Overview

-Addigy alert names are not just labels — they are the primary data payload delivered to ConnectWise Manage via email.
+Addigy alert names are not just labels, they are the primary data payload delivered to ConnectWise Manage via email.
 The alert name becomes the email subject line, which the ConnectWise email parser reads to automatically route, tag, and classify the resulting ticket.